 Add Credit to Your Telcel Package

-Also known as “topping-up” your data if you run low before you return home.
-This can be done online with a credit/debit card by creating an account with Telcel or at any Telcel customer service center.
-Or at various recharging points including participating OXXO stores, convenience stores, and other locations.
+Also known as “topping-up” your data if you run low before returning home.
+You can top up online with a credit/debit card by creating an account with Telcel or at any Telcel customer service center.
+Or at various “recharging points,” including participating OXXO stores, convenience stores, and other locations.